Home > News/Videos > Blog > 2 key analyses of reed sensor state detection in automation control

 Hall sensors can also be used in pneumatic systems, providing more stable detection for fast or high-frequency operations.

-Advantages: No mechanical wear, fast response speed, long service life.
+Advantages: fast response speed, long service life.

 Disadvantages: Requires external power supply, more complex circuitry, higher cost than reed type.